orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

   # This example is using a virtual env that is not mandatory when using Docker containers
   # but recommended since python 3.11 and Debian bookworm based images where you get a warning
   # when installing system-wide packages.
-RUN apt-get update && apt install -y python3-venv
+RUN apt update && apt install -y python3-venv
   RUN python3 -m venv /.venv

   RUN /.venv/bin/pip install pydicom